 He works with sustains, overtones, difference tones, resonances, repetitive structures, and feedback.
 The music is as monolithic as an ice field and as rich as a complex urban environment.

 -21st Century Music, Mark Alburger

-As a technologist, Burtner develops systems for human-computer-environment interaction featured in his music.
+Burtner’s creative musical work is closely intertwined with the sciences, particularly environmental science and engineering.
+He develops systems for human-computer-environment interaction featured in his music.
 He invented the NOMADS telematic system, the MICE human-computer ensemble and orchestra, the Metasaxophone augmented instrument, and a number of ecoacoustic approaches.